matloff/dsld/README.md

 </table>

-We will take a quick tour of a subset of dsld features, using the **svcensus** data included in the package.
+Here we will take a quick tour of a subset of dsld's features, using the **svcensus** data included in the package.

 ### The data

-The **svcensus** dataset consists of recorded income from 6 different engineering occupations.
-It consists of the columns 'age', 'education level', 'occupation','wage income', 'weeks worked', 'gender'.
+The **svcensus** dataset consists of recorded income across 6 different engineering occupations.
+It consists of the columns 'age', 'education level', 'occupation','wage income', 'number of weeks worked', 'gender'.

 ```R
 > data(svcensus)